 - 6% of turnover for service providers.

-One point to be stressed or noted over here is that, the taxpayer should pay the GST out of the earnings and cannot collect the same from the buyer or consumer due to which they cannot issue a tax invoice.
-As the compliance level is minimum the taxpayers are not required to maintain books of accounts as per the GST Act.
+One point to be stressed is that the taxpayer should pay the GST out of their earnings and cannot collect it from the buyer or consumer, due to which they cannot issue a tax invoice.
+As the compliance level is minimum, the taxpayers are not required to maintain books of accounts as per the GST Act.

-Difference between Regular GST Scheme and Composite GST Scheme
+Difference between the Regular GST Scheme and the Composite GST Scheme

 PARTICULARS | REGULAR GST SCHEME | COMPOSITE GST SCHEME |